 There are design solutions both small and large that can increase the efficiency of aeroplanes.

 Many of the most advanced solutions are in their infancy.
 They need to be scaled up rapidly, so that the aviation industry can join in with other industries that are rapidly decarbonising.

 By Barnaby Nash

 Please share your thoughts in the comments section below, or reach out to me on social media.
-What do you think about the effectiveness of carbon offsets?
+What do you think needs to be done to make aviation more sustainable?